 From 2011-2012, Deborah served as dance coordinator at Charter Oak Cultural Center, working closely with area dance-makers to re-envision the Greater Hartford dance community through the Homegrown Dance initiative.
 As an educator, Deborah has taught dance and related courses in a several institutions, including California Institute of the Arts; CREC Center for Creative Youth; Trinity College; CulturArte, a youth arts summer residency program in Cape Verde, Africa; and was for ten years a faculty member of the dance department at CREC Greater Hartford Academy of the Arts.
 In the fall of 2013 Deborah served as a visiting assistant professor of dance at Wesleyan University.
-Deborah is thrilled to have joined the Five College Dance Department this past fall as assistant professor of modern/contemporary dance at Hampshire College.
+Deborah is thrilled to have joined the Five College Dance Department as assistant professor of modern/contemporary dance at Hampshire College.

 This beginning-level course invites students to develop movement, making, and performance practices as vehicles for thinking about and supporting new beginnings.
 The course will function as dance class, rehearsal, and research seminar where we will examine assumptions about whose bodies are afforded the opportunity to be expressive, and learn to trust what our bodies already know.
 We will also work to expand our capacities for embodied play, experimentation, meaning-making, physical and intellectual rigor, and employ a range of creative modalities (including use of the written word, video and digital media) to contextualize and process embodied experience.
 Our work will be bolstered by study of theoretical underpinnings of contemporary dance, artmaking and performance practices.
 We will share our work informally sharing at the conclusion of the semester, with possible performances (live or virtual) early in February 2021.
 No previous dance experience is necessary.